Community Documentation

 WYSIWYG

 Now let's continue with the WYSIWYG.
 In this case, we choose to go with CKEditor combined with IMCE for file handling.
-Read very carefully installation notes for CKEditor to install it correctly.
+Read the installation notes for CKEditor very carefully to install it correctly.
 On the CKEditor website, do not use the Drupal version, use the normal one.
 When both modules are installed, go to Administration->Configuration->Content authoring->CKEditor.
 In Profiles, click edit for full HTML.
-In File browser settings, select IMCE for the three drop-down choices.
+In File Browser settings, select IMCE for the three drop-down choices.
 Now you have a working WYSIWYG with integrated file management.

 News

 With this, it will be easier to create new pages on the website, so now let's use it to create our website news.
 First go to Administration->Structure->Content types.
-Click Add content type.
+Click Add Content Type.
 Call it News and change settings as suitable for your needs (authoring information, comments, etc.).
 Click on Save and add fields.
 Basic set-up could be enough for you (Title and body of the News) but you can add as many fields as you need, for example if you want images.
 After saving your content type configuration, you can now create news for your site if you go to Administration->Content->Add content->News.

 Views

 This is nice but we would like to put all news on the front page for easy viewing of what is new on your website.
 For this we will need to install the Chaos tool suite module.
 Then install the Views module.
 When this is done, go to Administration->Structure->Views and Add new view.
-Name it 'News', Show 'Content', of type 'News', unselect Create a page, select Create a block, title 'News' (possibly).
+Name it 'News', Show 'Content', of type 'News', unselect Create a Page, select Create a Block, title 'News' (possibly).
 Display format: Unformatted list of teasers.
 Change more options if needed then click Continue & edit.
 Change more options if needed then click Save button.

 Blocks

 You just created a block of news, now let's make it show on the site.
 Go to Administration->Structure->Blocks.
 Locate the block named View: News and put it on Content part of your theme.
 Then click on the configure button of this block.
-Give block title the value <none> if you don't want any, or give an actual value.
+Give block title the value <none> if you don't want a title, or give an actual value.
 Then at the bottom, on Pages, select 'only the listed pages' and give the value <front> on the text block after.
 Now you have your news working on the site, and showing on the front page.

 Static pages